Conjugacy problem in groups with quadratic Dehn function: S -machines

 \item replace each $p_i=q_{j(i)}^{\pm 1}$ by $(a_{j(i)}q'_{j(i)}b_{j(i)})^{\pm 1}$, \item if the resulting word is not reduced or starts (ends) with $Y$-letters, then reduce the word and trim the first and last $Y$-letters to obtain an admissible word again. \end{itemize}

 For example, applying the rule $[q_1\to a\iv q_1'b, q_2\to cq_2'd]$ to the admissible word $q_1b\iv q_2dq_2\iv q_1\iv$ we first obtain the word then after trimming and reducing we obtain

-If a rule $\theta$ is applicable to an admissible word $W$ (i.e., $W$ belongs to the of $\theta$) then we denote the result of application of $\theta$ to $W$ by $W\cdot \theta$.
+If a rule $\theta$ is applicable to an admissible word $W$ (i.e., $W$ belongs to the of $\theta$) then we say that $W$ is a $\theta$-{\it admissible word} and denote the result of application of $\theta$ to $W$ by $W\cdot \theta$.
 Hence each rule defines an invertible partial map from the set of configurations to itself, and one can consider an $S$-machine as an inverse semigroup of partial bijections of the set of admissible words.

 We call an admissible word with the standard base a \emph{configuration} of an $S$-machine.

 We usually assume that every part $Q_i$ of the set of state letters contains a and an .
 Then a configuration is called a \emph{start} (\emph{end}) configuration if all state letters in it are start (end) letters.
 As Turing machines, some $S$-machines are .
 In that case we choose an sector, usually the $Q_0Q_1$-sector, of every configuration.
 The $Y$-projection of that sector is called the of the configuration.
 In that case, the end configuration with empty $Y$-projection is called the \emph{accept} configuration.
 If the $S$-machine (viewed as a semigroup of transformations as above) can take an input configuration with input $u$ to the accept configuration, we say that $u$ is by the $S$-machine.
 We define configurations (not necessarily start configurations) similarly.